jaredcwhite/jaredwhite_website/src/_posts/links/2025/2025-02-09-say-goodbye-to-abe-lincoln.md

 In the grand scheme of things, this doesn't seem like a big deal to me.
 I can't remember the last time I actually _used_ a penny…they just sort of accumulate.
 The least value I tend to reach for is a dime.
 Other than the loss of seeing President Lincoln's profile on a copper, I won't miss the humble penny.

 That being said…this seems like a pretty goofy thing to make like it's a huge win for "DOGE".
-But at this point it goes without saying: we're not dealing with serious people here. **They are all clowns of the tallest order.** And either way, 1¢ coins are inconsequential compared too the assault on our fundamental democratic freedoms and way of life.
+But at this point it goes without saying: we're not dealing with serious people here. **They are all clowns of the tallest order.** And either way, 1¢ coins are inconsequential compared to the assault on our fundamental democratic freedoms and way of life.